Blovio/NeoVim_Essentials/README.md

 # NeoVim Essentials

 Hello everyone!
-This repository is inspiration from chris@machine, kickstart.nvim, and NvChad.
+This repository is inspired by chris@machine, kickstart.nvim, and NvChad.
 All of them have great setups but I wanted something that was the absolute bare minimum, that was well organized.
 So this is what I came up with!
 Enjoy.